sindresorhus/get-port/readme.md

 There is a very tiny chance of a race condition if another process starts using the same port number as you in between the time you get the port number and you actually start using it.

 **In-process race conditions** (such as when running parallel Jest tests) are completely eliminated by a lightweight locking mechanism where returned ports are held for 15-30 seconds before being eligible for reuse.
+If the delay between getting a port and binding to it may exceed this window (for example, in long-running test suites), use the [`reserve`](#reserve) option to lock the port for the lifetime of the process.

 **Multi-process race conditions** are extremely rare and will result in an immediate `EADDRINUSE` error when attempting to bind to the port, allowing your application to retry.